-The transportation pipelines and associated infrastructure is regulated by the State.
-The transportation activities are subject to authorisation from the Ministry of Petroleum.
-The award of the licence is based on the credibility, experience and competence of the applicant, as well as its financial management and technical capacity for the construction and operation of pipeline facilities in Angola.
+The transportation pipelines and associated infrastructure are regulated by the State.
+The transportation activities are subject to authorisation from the MIREMPET.
+The awarding of a licence is based on the credibility, experience and competence of the applicant, as well as its financial management and technical capacity for the construction and operation of pipeline facilities in Angola.
 Operators of oil and gas pipelines have an exclusive right to explore the infrastructures for the transportation of oil and natural gas.
 The licence authorises its holder to occupy the necessary areas to implement the activities established by the licence.
-Once the licence is extinct, the assets used in the transportation activity become the property of the State.
-These assets are the property of the operator during the validity time of the licence.
-Sonangol is a party to every exploration and production agreement and the Sonangol Group operates as a vertically integrated company that has its main activities focused in all phases of the oil business chain.
-Its activities include transportation of oil and gas which Sonangol may perform independently or in association with other companies, national or foreign.
-The transportation of oil and gas must be executed by a company or a consortium, at their own risk, under the authorisation of the Ministry of Petroleum.